 At The Influence Agency, we recognize the importance of celebrating diverse creators on an ongoing basis, especially those within the Indigenous community.
 On the heels of #CancelCanadaDay, it’s clear we still have a lot more self-education and advocacy work to do.
 As an agency that works with a lot of influencers, we wanted to showcase some of the amazing Indigenous social media content creators who uplift the voices of their communities on a daily basis.

-Check out this list of 100 Indigenous creators and artists that inspire us each and every day – and we hope that they will inspire you to hit that follow button as well!
+Check out this list of 100 Indigenous influencers in Canada that inspire us each and every day – and we hope that they will inspire you to hit that follow button as well!

 As a dancer, model, fitness trainer, and wellness advocate, Kendra does it all.
 From fashion pics to workout tips to life lessons she’s shared with her audience, her Instagram feed is beautifully curated.